leewc/legacy/_posts/tutorials/2015-04-15-set_up_GitHub_pages_Jekyll_tutorial.md

 This is where I spent an hour getting the wrong versions, installing directly to the /var/lib, and not being able to use gems.

-The version of ruby supplied from apt-get was not sufficient to install jekyll, simply doing sudo apt-get install ruby yielded a 'lesser' version of sorts.
+The version of ruby supplied from apt-get was not sufficient to install Jekyll, simply doing sudo apt-get install ruby yielded a 'lesser' version of sorts.
 We needed a dev version with ruby-dev, then it turns out that was too old for github-pages.
 So let's just go with using rvm.

  > **What is RVM?**
  > Ruby Version Manager.
 RVM assists with installing multiple versions of Ruby in the local home directory so we don't have to install a system-wide version in `/var/libs` and mess around with sudo.